 It’s the one word dominating the reports on the COVID-19 pandemic and its universal impact.
-This unprecedented crisis has already impacted just about every organization, business, community and government entity – interrupting all facets of our lives as we knew it.
-Additionally, the total impact of the event and the inflection point toward a rebound are still largely unknown.
+This unprecedented crisis has already impacted just about every organization, business, community, and government entity – interrupting all facets of our lives as we knew it.
+Additionally, the total impact of the event and the inflection point toward a rebound is still largely unknown.
 However, we do know this too shall pass, and one day in the somewhat near future, we must collectively dust ourselves off and step back into the ring to rebuild our lives and livelihood post-COVID-19.

 Professional communicators are trained to warn clients about the importance of having a crisis communications program in place.

 Following the COVID-19 experience, the phrase “it’s not a matter of if but when” will take on a whole new context and create a baseline for future discussions.
-What we “have done” and what we “have not done” will have exponential impact on the speed and potency of our comeback or failure to do so.
+What we “have done” and what we “have not done” will have an exponential impact on the speed and potency of our comeback or failure to do so.

 Even the most prepared organizations most likely did not foresee the impact on their employees.
 If you have looked at employees as an expense vs. an asset of high priority, you are not alone.